-The Spanish Government has announced a new outbreak of the deadly Samudr or Pandora virus, just days after a recent emergence of the disease, which killed eight-four people, was declared over.
+The Spanish Government has announced a new outbreak of the deadly Samudr or Pandora virus, just days after a recent emergence of the disease, which killed eighty-four people, was declared over.

 Four new cases of the virus were confirmed in Valencia.
 The Spanish health ministry issued a statement on on Wednesday confirming the suspect case, though there was no indication they were linked to the country's previous - and third - outbreak in Toledo last month.

 "Although we did not expect to face a another epidemic so early, the detection of the virus is an indicator of the proper functioning of the surveillance system," Ministry spokesman Ramon Pérez said.
 "Any individuals in Valencia or the surrounding region who feel ill are urged to check the list of symptoms posted on the Government website and, if they remain concerned to contact their local hospital or doctor."